Skip to Content

 A typical French dinner will start at around 8:00pm and often run over 11:00pm.
 The meal will start with a taken as a group called apéritif.
 This is when the French like to “moisten the lips” (mouiller les lèvres).

-Then, the meal will often consists of many courses, with the host and hostess coming in an out of the kitchen.
+Then, the meal will often consists of many courses, with the host and hostess coming in an out of the kitchen (la cuisine).
 There is almost always by default a soup and salad, with salad being served after the main course.
 Try not to fill up too much because cheese plate and dessert are amazing 100% of the time!

 1. Don’t show up empty-handed

 Similar to North America, it is considered impolite to show up as a guest at somebody’s house empty-handed.
-The best situation is to bring some sort of treat from the area where you’re from.
+The best situation is to bring some sort of treat from home.
 The French might be snobbish about their own cuisine, but they still love trying new things!

 You can always bring a bottle of wine or another type of alcohol.
 It might be a good idea to ask the clerk at the store to make sure you’re bringing a quality bottle and not some cheap vin de table (table wine).